Securing a visa for Denmark is fairly quick and easy, and the approval process usually takes no more than two weeks.

 Visitor visas for Denmark

 Those looking to apply for a tourist visa for Denmark should book an appointment at their local embassy or consulate to complete a visa application form.
-This must be accompanied by supporting documents, such as a cover letter, valid passport, proof of funds, travel insurance, a return ticket and their travel itinerary.
-Processing time for a Schengen visa can be anywhere between 15 and 80 days, depending on where an individual submits their application.
+This must be accompanied by supporting documents, including:

 Citizens of certain countries, and those who've already been granted a valid and current visa to enter another Schengen country, may enter Denmark without a visa.
-EU citizens and holders of American, Australian and New Zealand passports are included in those who may freely enter Denmark without a visa for up to 90 days.
+EU citizens and holders of American, Australian, and New Zealand passports are included in the list of those who may freely enter Denmark without a visa for up to 90 days.

-Many foreigners are free to live and work in Denmark and do not need to apply for work or residence permits, including citizens of EU/EEA states, Nordic citizens and citizens of Switzerland.
+Certain foreigners are free to live and work in Denmark and do not need to apply for work or residence permits to do so.
+This includes citizens of EU/EEA states, Nordic citizens and citizens of Switzerland.

 *Visa regulations are subject to change at short notice, and expats are advised to contact their respective embassy or consulate for the latest details.